arung-northwestern/pacmof/README.rst

 Density Derived Electrostatic and Chemical (DDEC), but without needing hours of periodic-DFT calculations.
 PACMOF is made with high-throughput screening in mind, where you can get charges on a large number of CIF files in parallel, using a Dask_ backend with options to write the output charges into new CIF files, and to use user-trained machine learning models instead of the pre-trained one (compiled during installation).
-Please find more information about the method and implementation in our publication here_.
+Please find more information about the method and implementation in our publication_.
 The inspiration for this work came from this paper_, where each atom in a MOF is described by a list of the elemental and the local environmental features.
 However, we chose a slightly different set of features to train our ML model namely,

 - Electronegativity (elemental)